sagrawalx/sagrawalx.github.io/teaching/sp21-b6_ma117/project.md

 ## Outline [7 points]

 The outline should be roughly one page, and can be written in bullet points.
-One person in each group should email me a PDF of your outline by the deadline indicated on the [calendar](index).
 You want to include enough detail here that someone could use your outline as a blueprint for replicating your statistical analysis.
 For example, you should address things like the following:

 * What specific hypotheses will you be testing?
 * How will you acquire the data you'll use?